 Although many theories have been proposed to explain how endometriosis is related to infertility, it is not completely understood.
 Generally it seems to mimic an inflammation, like an infection.
 The implants of endometriosis secrete factors that can interfere with eggs, sperm and embryos in animals.
 It is believed that humans experience similar effects.

-Prevalence of endometriosis in the general population is unknown because many women can have endometriosis but not experience symptoms.
+Prevalence of endometriosis in the general population is unknown because many women can have the condition but not experience symptoms.
 Studies have estimated that approximately 5 percent of all women undergoing surgery for any gynecologic conditions have endometriosis.
 In those women undergoing surgery for pelvic pain, 12 to 32 percent have lesions, and in women having surgery for infertility, 21 to 48 percent have endometriosis.

 Having endometriosis does not automatically mean that that a woman will experience difficulty having children.
-However, it may be harder for women with endometriosis to become pregnant.
+However, it may be harder for women to become pregnant.
 Endometriosis is a relative barrier to pregnancy but does not eliminate the prospect of a successful pregnancy.